|

 Spammers dangle iPad carrot

 New, shiny products always tend to catch people’s attention, and spammers are continually looking for ways to do exactly that.
-So it’s not surprising to see spam tempting people with the promise of a new iPad, and a FREE one at that: The image they’ve used is very sketchy too, patched together from other existing Apple products and bearing little resemblance to the pictures released so far. ...
+So it’s not surprising to see spam tempting people with the promise of a new iPad, and a FREE one at that: The image they’ve used is very sketchy too, patched together from other existing Apple products and bearing little resemblance to the pictures released so far.
+However much you might want an iPad, don’t get lured in by spam like this. ...

 You’d think a company pursuing an IPO in this economy would clean upits act